Is a Contract Valid if Not Signed by Both Parties?

 An executory contract means that the contract terms have not yet been satisfied by one or both parties.
 This contract is enforceable but is not yet considered executed.
 An executed contract is one that is fully complete.
 For example, if you enter a contract to buy furniture and have paid for the furniture, the contract is executory.
 Once the furniture is delivered, the contract is executed.

 If you need help with determining whether a contract is valid, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.